weisses1/weisses1.github.io/index.md

-<h2> Data Analytics Student </h2>

 **About Me**

 -34 years old<br>
 -Residing in LaCrosse, WI<br>
 -Teacher for 10 years<br>
+-In school for Data Analytics Associates Degree<br>
--Currently in school and working full time at Menards
+-Working full time at Menards as an Assistant Manager

+---

 **Education**